A Newtonian approach to the study of irreversibility in many-body systems: Connection between Newton's Laws and irreversible processes

 \subsection{Gas diffusion in a box}

 It is valuable to see how our ideas are applied to the case of a gas diffusing inside a box.
 In this situation, shown in Fig. 3, a gas initially confined on the left side of a box is allowed to diffuse through the available volume.
 Let us first consider the simplest situation of an infinitely long box, $L \rightarrow \infty$.
 Since the external force along the horizontal direction is due uniquely to the momentum transferred by the left wall to the gas molecules (the external force cancels out along the other directions), the net external force must point to the right according to Fig. 3.
 It is important to note that, once there is no influence of the right wall in this configuration, it is impossible to have the net external force pointing to the left.
-As a conclusion, the dynamics of this system of particles is such that its center of mass can only move to the right, and the contrary never occurs.
-This constraint imposed by the dynamics of the center of mass prohibits, for example, the system of evolving from a configuration in which the molecules are spread out over the reservoir, with the center of mass far from the walls, to the initial state in which the molecules are arranged close to the left wall.
+As a conclusion, the dynamics of this system of particles is such that its CM can only move to the right, and the contrary never occurs.
+This constraint imposed by the dynamics of the CM prohibits, for example, the system of evolving from a configuration in which the molecules are spread out over the reservoir, with the CM far from the walls, to the initial state in which the molecules are arranged close to the left wall.
 However, the inverse evolution is perfectly permitted by this constraint.
-In this sense, the analysis of the dynamics of the center of mass, which is totally formulated with basis on Newtonian arguments, imposes an asymmetry for the time evolution of the system in accordance with the second law of thermodynamics.
+In this sense, the analysis of the dynamics of the CM, which is formulated with basis on Newtonian arguments, imposes an asymmetry for the time evolution of the system in accordance with the second law of thermodynamics.

-As mentioned before, the arguments concerning the center of mass dynamics are independent of the type of interaction between the system constituents.
+As mentioned before, the arguments concerning the CM dynamics are independent of the type of interaction between the system constituents.
 However, to give an insight into this dynamics, let us consider the system as an ideal gas.
-In this case, the net external force, which is proportional to the pressure on the left wall, can be assumed to be inversely proportional to the distance $x$ of the center of mass from the wall (at $x = 0$), for some cases of interest (Appendix B).
+In this case, the net external force, which is proportional to the pressure on the left wall, can be assumed to be inversely proportional to the distance $x$ of the CM from the wall (at $x = 0$), for some cases of interest (Appendix B).
 Thus, we can write the magnitude of the external force as